rtrppl/orgrr/readme.md

 ### orgrr-no-find-zettel

 Similar to [orgrr-find-zettel](#orgrr-find-zettel), but limited to notes that do not have a zettel value yet.
-Wrote this a few days after working with zettel values as way to quickly find notes that still need a zettel ID.
+Wrote this a few days after working with zettel values as a way to quickly find notes that still need a zettel ID.
 The naming of this function (and it's code) could be improved.

 ### orgrr-add-zettel

 This function helps you to find a zettel value, i.e. a zettel ID, for the current note.
 Hitting enter on an entry in the mini-buffer will narrow the focus of your search.
-Only if you input a value that does not yet exist, the selection is accepted and an entry for "#+zettel:" is entered to the front-matter.
+Only if you input a value that does not yet exist, the selection is accepted and an entry for "#+zettel:" is added to the front-matter.

 ### orgrr-open-next-zettel